Benjamin Banneker Academy

 Benjamin Banneker Academy places among the top 20% of public schools in New York for:

 - Category Attribute

-- Benjamin Banneker Academy's student population of 922 students has stayed relatively flat over five school years.
+- Benjamin Banneker Academy's student population of 844 students has declined by 8% over five school years.

 |Grades Offered||Grades 9-12|

 |Total Classroom Teachers||43 teachers|